 6. The Ukrainian–Russian Linguistic Dyad and its Impact on National Identity in Ukraine

 7. Identity in Transformation: Russian-speakers in Post-Soviet Ukraine

 Ammon Cheskin is Senior Lecturer in Central and East European Studies at the University of Glasgow, UK.
 His work focuses largely on ‘Russian speakers’ in the post-Soviet space.
-His monograph Russian Speakers in Post-Soviet Latvia: Discursive Identity Strategies was published in 2016 by the University of Edinburgh Press.
+His monograph Russian Speakers in Post-Soviet Latvia: Discursive Identity Strategies was published in 2016 by the University of Edinburgh Press, UK.

-Angela Kachuyevski is Associate Professor of Political Science at Arcadia University in suburban Philadelphia, USA.
-She specialises in conflict resolution, critical security studies, and divided societies, with a particular focus on conflicts involving Russian-speaking minorities in Ukraine, the Baltic States and Moldova.
+Angela Kachuyevski is Associate Professor of Political Science at Arcadia University, Philadelphia, USA.
+She specialises in conflict resolution, critical security studies and divided societies, with a particular focus on conflicts involving Russian-speaking minorities in Ukraine, the Baltic States and Moldova.